Prasanna-Vengatesh-Venkataraman/Spirit_Airlines-2018/README.md

 # Spirit_Airlines-2018
-Analysis of Spirit Airlines performance in 2018 using Tableau
+Analysis of Spirit Airlines performance in 2018 and comparison against a rival (JetBlue) using Tableau

 Due to size constraints could not upload workbook but complete vizualizations can be viewed on Tableau Public at [Link](https://public.tableau.com/profile/prasanna.vengatesh.venkataraman#!/vizhome/SpiritAirlines2018/FrontPage)